Super-resolution of 4D flow MRI through inverse problem explicit solving: INTRODUCTION

 \section{INTRODUCTION}

-Imaging of blood flow in clinical practice predominantly relies on two-dimensional (2D) Phase-Contrast Magnetic Resonance Imaging (PC-MRI).
-More recently, a volumetric extension known as four-dimensional Flow MRI (4D Flow MRI) has emerged\cite{markl_4d_2012}.
-By capturing both magnitude and phase information over multiple time frames, 4D Flow MRI provides access to 3D vascular anatomy and 3D velocity vector fields throughout the cardiac cycle within a three-dimensional volume of interest.
-This imaging technique enables the analysis of complex hemodynamic patterns and may support clinical diagnosis and treatment planning, for example in thoracic aortic diseases\cite{takahashi_utility_2022} such as aortic dissection\cite{adriaans_predictive_2019}.
-However, the clinical utility of 4D Flow MRI is currently constrained by limited spatial and temporal resolution, and suboptimal signal-to-noise ratio (SNR), resulting from the need to reduce imaging time\cite{markl_4d_2012}.
-These limitations can introduce significant inaccuracies in the estimation of hemodynamic biomarkers such as wall shear stress\cite{levilly_towards_2020} and relative pressure fields\cite{krittian_finite-element_2012}.
+Imaging of blood flow in clinical practice predominantly relies on two-dimensional phase-contrast MRI.
+More recently, four-dimensional phase-contrast MRI (also known as 4D Flow MRI) has emerged \cite{markl_4d_2012}.
+It provides time-resolved 3D velocity fields and enables detailed analysis of complex hemodynamics, for example in thoracic aortic diseases \cite{takahashi_utility_2022, adriaans_predictive_2019}.
+Despite its potential, the clinical adoption of 4D Flow MRI remains limited by low spatial and temporal resolution and suboptimal signal-to-noise ratio (SNR), imposed by acquisition time constraints.
+These limitations degrade the estimation of hemodynamic biomarkers such as wall shear stress \cite{levilly_towards_2020} and relative pressure fields \cite{krittian_finite-element_2012}.

-In recent years, deep learning approaches have been investigated for 4D Flow MRI super-resolution\cite{fathi_super-resolution_2020, ferdian_4dflownet_2020}.
-However, these methods typically rely on simulated data for training, as acquiring large-scale patient datasets with corresponding ground truth remains challenging.
-As an alternative, inverse problem frameworks have been explored\cite{levilly_navier-stokes-based_2022, levilly_segmentation-free_2022, levilly_segmentation-free_2024}, offering model-based solutions that incorporate prior physical knowledge.
-Nevertheless, such approaches require extensive parameter tuning and are computationally demanding.

-In this work, we propose a novel method for super-resolution and denoising of 4D Flow MRI based on the explicit solution of an inverse problem formulated in the complex domain.
-The central idea is to reconstruct complex-valued spatial signals from clinically available inputs (magnitude and velocity images) and to use these signals to define a forward model.
-This model captures resolution degradation through a combination of convolution and subsampling operations.
-We solve the reconstruction problem independently for each velocity encoding direction using a fast and explicit 3D algorithm in the Fourier domain, adapted from prior works\cite{zhao_fast_2016, tuador_novel_2021}.
-The final velocity fields are then recovered by extracting the phase information from the reconstructed complex signals.